 - Doesn’t soften clothes.

 5. Charlie’s Soap – Fragrance Free Powdered Packets

 For a hypoallergenic powdered laundry detergent, try Charlie’s Soap packets.
-They’ve been individually measured so you don’t have to do the work.
+They’ve been individually measured, so you don’t have to do the measuring.

 - Individually packaged.